 PlanET Biogastechnik GmbH

-- Acting for Live Nation Music in a public procurement challenge against the Secretary of State for Digital, Culture, Media & Sport and The Royal Parks relating to the recent award of a six-year contract (from 2020) to operate and manage the internationally renowned Hyde Park Music Festival.
+- Represented Live Nation in judicial review proceedings and in a public procurement challenge against the Secretary of State for Digital, Culture, Media & Sport and The Royal Parks.

 Other key lawyers: